Stanley B. Wilson: 1906 Los Angeles mayoral campaign

 Pro-Lindley cartoon from the 1906 election depicting the candidates as gladiators of varying strength.
 Wilson is shown in the back leading a legion of "Ruef refugees."

 On February 21, 1906, representatives of Los Angeles organized labor came together to form the Public Ownership Party, on the basis that anti-labor forces controlled city hall and private ownership of utilities was the source of political corruption.
 Wilson took an early leadership role in the party, serving as chairman at the founding convention.
 In September the party announced its platform and ticket, with Wilson chosen unanimously as the candidate for mayor.

 Wilson campaigned on a platform that included banishing corporate lobbyists from city hall, restricting the sale of liquor, and an eight-hour workday for city employees.
 His opponents were Democratic banker Arthur C. Harper, Republican doctor Walter Lindley, Non-Partisan attorney Lee C. Gates, Socialist carpenter Frank A. Marek, and Prohibitionist Wiley J. Phillips (another reverend-turned-newspaper editor).

 During the campaign, his opponents accused him of being a puppet of the San Francisco political boss Abe Ruef, charging that refugees of the 1906 earthquake would be sent south en masse to steal the election.
 Wilson, for his part, denounced Ruef, comparing him to the Democratic and Republican bosses that ran Los Angeles.

 Wilson would ultimately lose the election to Democrat Arthur Cyprian Harper, coming in fourth place with just over 12 percent of the vote.

 Personal life

 Wilson married Georgia M. Baxter on June 1, 1891, in Sultan, Washington.
 They had two daughters, Charlotte and Ethel.

 On May 31, 1913, Charlotte Wilson married Floyd De Hay, an unemployed youth that had recently been released from reform school and taken in by her father.
-Four days later, she filed for annullment, charging that De Hay had forced her to marry him by threatening to kill her and her father.
-De Hay was soon arrested, and the annullment was granted that August.
+Four days later, she filed for annulment, charging that De Hay had forced her to marry him by threatening to kill her and her father.
+De Hay was soon arrested, and the annulment was granted that August.